 Next, we’ll take a look at the Riviera Pool which is the resort’s feature pool.

-It’s a large pool that sits toward the east side of the resort’s backyard.
+The Riviera is a large pool that sits toward the east side of the resort’s backyard.

 On my last visit, pool hours were between 10:00 a.m. and 10:00 p.m.
 With that being said, pool hours vary throughout the year at all Disney resorts depending on various factors.